Benefits to Humanity

 The widely accepted NeoKantian system of values was questioned by Tsunesaburo Makiguchi (3) - a Japanese educator who was deeply concerned about the values employed within the Educational System in Japan prior to the II W W.

-Makiguchi argued, that the word “Value” characterizes human activity, and that it has impact (benefit or loss) on people’s life.
+Makiguchi argued that the word “Value” characterizes human activity, and that it has impact (benefit or loss) on people’s life.
 Our action of “Goodness” and development of artistic products of “Beauty” - this can be created by people, and therefore can be considered as essential values.
 On the other hand, “Truth” cannot be ‘produced’ or ‘made’ by human activity.
 “Truth” reveals objective facts, while “Value” - on the other hand - relates to a subjective human dimension.

 For example, a statement of fact - such as: “this is a flower” describes an objective “truth” or “fact” while a statement of value, that: “this flower is beautiful” describes a subjective impression.